FERS & TSP Planning

 A pension provides stability, but it does not replace planning.

-The TSP creates flexibility, but it also introduces timing and tax decisions.
+The TSP creates flexibility, but it also introduces withdrawal timing and tax decisions.

 FEHB provides coverage, but Medicare decisions still affect long term cost and structure.